alexharri/website/posts/webgl-gradients.md

 <SmallNote label="" center>Just a single simplex noise function call already produces a very natural-looking wave.</SmallNote>

-I've been simplifying things a bit by omitting the scalars I've been using.
-Like before, there are three scalars that determine the characteristics of our wave: $L$ determines the wave length, $S$ determines the evolution speed, and $A$ determines the amplitude of the wave.

-We scale $x$ by $L$ to make the wave shorter or longer on the horizontal axis
+I've been simplifying things a bit by omitting scalars.
+Like before, there are three scalars that determine the characteristics of our wave: $L$, $S$ and $A$.
+Firstly, we scale $x$ by $L$ to make the wave shorter or longer on the horizontal axis:

 <p className="mathblock">$$\text{simplex}(x \times L,\ \text{time})$$</p>

-and scale $\text{time}$ by $S$ to speed up or slow down the evolution of our wave -- the speed at which our figurative cross section moves across the $z$ axis:
+We then scale $\text{time}$ by $S$ to speed up or slow down the evolution of our wave -- the speed at which our figurative cross section moves across the $z$ axis:

 <p className="mathblock">$$\text{simplex}(x \times L,\ \text{time} \times S)$$</p>